 Rajesh didn’t go home directly.
 Instead, he went to the highway just outside the city limits, there stopping the car on one side, he got out and sat down on a milestone.
 Everything wrong in his life had become clear to him by now and, yet, a sort of haze had stayed over what he should do next.
 And no thoughts or ideas suggested themselves to him for the next few hours.
 It was only in the evening that he made up his mind about how he could try to correct at least some of the wrongs that he had done and he decided to go back home.

 When Diksha took his lunch box, he saw that fear in her eyes too.
 He would have to become better, won her trust back, make her fear him less.
 But the change must take its time.
 For now, he just sunk his head and went to the sofa.

-Next day, Manoj talked to Rajesh and tried to convince him to roll back the ‘reform’ which was his own recommendation but Rajesh just laughed this away as if it was just a joke.
+The next day, Manoj talked to Rajesh and tried to convince him to roll back the ‘reform’ which was his own recommendation but Rajesh just laughed this away as if it was just a joke.
 Manoj persisted and got fired as a result.
 He would spend the next few months searching for a job, only ending up as a salesman in a gift shop.
 His relations with his wife improved despite a fall in their financial position.
-He realised he had forgotten how beautiful she looked when laughed.
+He realized he had forgotten how beautiful she looked when laughed.
 His face lost the sharp features as his health took a fall because of a more taxing job.
-He was growing ugly, Manoj realised, but the ugliness of the oppressed is better than the ugliness of oppressor.
+He was growing ugly.
+Manoj realized it ybut the ugliness of the oppressed is better than the ugliness of oppressor.